-This document sets forth New Mexico Tech's naming policy and applies to gifts with associated naming opportunities as a form of recognition for:
+This document sets forth as the New Mexico Institute of Mining and Technology (NMT) naming policy and applies to gifts with associated naming opportunities as a form of recognition for:

 - Individuals who have attained achievements of extraordinary and lasting distinction. - Organizations, events/dates, places, or programs significant to the life and/or history of the university. - Benefactors who have made substantial financial contributions to the university.
 The term "benefactors" includes individuals, corporations, and other organizations.